 Thus, axioms are true until proven wrong, and replaced with new axioms.
-This demonstrates their imperfect relationship to reality.
+This proves their imperfect relationship to reality.

-The problem is that, as modernists, Christians approached the Bible as axiom.
-Modernism treated the Bible as a law book, full of useful phrases we could spout off or attach to any situation that required knowledge & correction.
+The problem is that, as modernists, Christians approached the Bible through axiom.
+Modernism treated the Bible as a law book, full of useful phrases we could spout off or attach to any situation that required their authority.

-Interestingly enough, Christians can take some heat out of this battle on absolute truth simply by dispensing with the word “absolute” and going back to the Biblical word unadorned, truth.
+Interestingly enough, Christians can take some heat out of the battle on absolute truth simply by dispensing with the word “absolute” and going back to the Biblical word unadorned: truth.

-“Absolute” is a modern notion that provides a false sense of security.
+“Absolute” is a modern notion that provides a false sense of security, and even a heavy-handedness.
 But if we are humble and say instead, that we know Truth (the person), then we are experiencing and witnessing His example.
-Truth becomes our life-giving relationship rather than our axiom to prove.
-This is the shift, and also our starting point for engaging the world.
-We humble ourselves and meet them where they are at (and where we might have gone before).
+Truth becomes our example to live by rather than our axiom to prove.
+This is the shift, and our starting point for engaging the world, by first meeting them where they are at.

-The world has been rightly humbled by modernism.
+In the end, the world has been rightly humbled by modernism.
 We meet them by being humbled by the same thing and stripping ourselves of an authority that Jesus did not sanction.
 Do we know Truth?
 Yes, in part (I Cor.
 13:9-12).
 Do we speak Truth?
 Yes, according to the revelation of the Scriptures.
 Do we have the corner on Absolutes?
 Only God does.
 We’re the followers.
-Let’s slow down and keep in step with those whom we are seeking to share Jesus with.
+Let’s slow down our pace and keep in step with those whom we are seeking to share Jesus with.